Okteto Manifest Reference

 A list of commands to deploy your development environment.

-For example, deploy a Helm chart using a custom command invoking the helm CLI:
+For example, deploy a Helm chart using a command to invoke the helm

 deploy: